MikeBirdTech/obsidian-open-interpreter/README.md

 # Open Interpreter Plugin for Obsidian

-This plugin integrates Open Interpreter with Obsidian, allowing you to run AI-powered automations directly within your notes using natural language commands.
+This plugin integrates Open Interpreter with Obsidian, allowing you to run AI-powered automations directly within your vault using natural language commands.

 ## Features

-- Execute natural language commands to automate tasks within your Obsidian vault
+- Use natural language commands to automate tasks within your Obsidian vault
-- Interactive chat interface for communicating with the interpreter
+- Interactive chat interface for communicating with Open Interpreter
 - Automatic installation check and guidance for Open Interpreter
 - Seamless integration with your Obsidian vault, with full access to read, write, and edit Markdown files
+- Always requires user approval before executing actions

 ## Installation

-1. Install the plugin from the Obsidian Community Plugins browser.
+1. Install the plugin from the [Obsidian Community Plugins browser](obsidian://show-plugin?id=open-interpreter)
-2. Enable the plugin in Obsidian settings.
+2. Enable the plugin in Obsidian Community plugins settings.
 3. Ensure [Open Interpreter](https://github.com/OpenInterpreter/open-interpreter) is installed on your system.
 If not, the plugin will guide you through the installation process.

 ## Usage